Sudeten Germans: Politics

 German nationalist sentiment ran high during the early years of the republic.
+On the other hand, in his very first message as Czechoslovak president, Tomáš Garrigue Masaryk had stressed that Bohemian Germans were to be seen as "emigrants" and "colonists".
+The new state hence started with marginalization of the Germans.
+However, Masaryk still tried to win the Germans for the new state by referring to economic advantages and by referring to their common Austrian past.

 Sudeten representatives tried to join Austria or Germany or at least to obtain as much autonomy.
 The constitution of 1920 was drafted without Sudeten German representation, and Sudetens declined to participate in the election of the president.
 Sudeten political parties pursued an "obstructionist" (or negativist) policy in the Czechoslovak parliament.
 In 1926, however, German Chancellor Gustav Stresemann, adopting a policy of rapprochement with the West, advised the Sudeten Germans to co-operate actively with the Czechoslovak government.
 In consequence, most Sudeten German parties (including the German Agrarian Party, the German Social Democratic Party and the German Christian Socialist People's Party) changed their policy from negativism to activism, and several Sudeten politicians even accepted cabinet posts.

 At a party conference in Teplitz in 1919, the provincial Social Democratic Parties of Bohemia, Moravia and Sudeten-Silesia united to form the Deutsche Sozialdemokratische Arbeiterpartei (DSAP) and elected Josef Seliger as chairman.
 After Seliger's untimely death in 1920, Ludwig Czech became party chairman, who was succeeded in 1938 by Wenzel Jaksch.